EasyClickStudio/EasyClicker_web/README.md

 ## License

-Copyright (c) 2026.
+Copyright EasyClick studio (c) 2026.
 All Rights Reserved.
 See the LICENSE file for details.